 The streets of Tehran

 Woke to the sound of prayer chants at 5 AM.
-We’re not in Kansas anymore… Today it was time to explore the northern part of the capital.
+Today it was time to explore the northern part of Tehran.
 The entire city is built on the slopes below snowclad Alborz mountains and for half an hour we traveled constantly uphill.
-The mountains in the north were a great help for orientation since they were visible from most places in the city.
+The mountains in the north turned out to be of great help for orientation since they are visible from most places in the city.

 We found our way to the Sa’d Abad Museum, the luxury complex where the shah used to live.
 Only the legs remained of the statue of Reza Shah in front of the White Palace.
 Had a look inside the various palaces and weapon museums to learn more of this turbulent era.